History of herbalism: Translation of herbals

 During the Middle Ages, the study of plants began to be based on critical observations.
 "In the 16th and 17th century an interest in botany revived in Europe and spread to America by way of European conquest and colonization."
 Philosophers started to act as herbalists and academic professors studied plants with great depth.
 Herbalists began to explore the use of plants for both medicinal purposes and agricultural uses.
 Botanists in the Middle Ages were known as herbalists; they collected, grew, dried, stored, and sketched plants.
 Many became experts in identifying and describing plants according to their morphology and habitats, as well as their usefulness.
 These books, called herbals included beautiful drawings and paintings of plants as well as their uses.

 At that time both botany and the art of gardening stressed the utility of plants for man; the popular herbal, described the medical uses of plants.
 During the Middle Ages, there was an expansion of book culture that spread through the medieval world.
 The phenomenon of translation is well-documented, from its beginnings as a scholarly endeavor in Baghdad as early as the eighth century to its expansion throughout European Mediterranean centers of scholarship by the eleventh and twelfth centuries.
 The process of translation is collaborative effort, requiring a variety of people to translate and add to them.
 However, how the Middle Ages viewed nature seems to be a mystery.

 Translation of text and image has provided numerous versions and compilations of individual manuscripts from diverse sources, old and new.
 Translation is a dynamic process as well as a scholarly endeavor that contributed great to science in the Middle Ages; the process naturally entailed continuous revisions and additions.
-The Benedictine monasteries were known for their in-depth knowledge of herbals.
-These gardens grew the herbs which were considered to be useful for the treatment of the various human ills; the beginnings of modern medical education can be connected with monastic influence.
-Monastic academies were developed and monks were taught how to translate Greek manuscripts into Latin.

 Knowledge of medieval botanicals was closely related to medicine because the plant's principal use was for remedies.
 Herbals were structured by the names of the plants, identifying features, medicinal parts of plant, therapeutic properties, and some included instructions on how to prepare and use them.
 For medical use of herbals to be effective, a manual was developed.
 Dioscorides' De material medica was a significant herbal designed for practical purposes.